 How then do we make a better world?
 What will guide us in this quest?
 For there to be a worthwhile future we need at least three things: 1) knowledge of ourselves and the world; 2) ethical values that promote the flourishing of conscious beings; and 3) a narrative to give life meaning.
 But where do we find such things?

 Knowledge comes from science, which is the only cognitive authority in the world today.
-Science explains forces that were once dark and mysterious; it reveals the vast immensity, history and future of the cosmos; it explains our evolutionary origins and the legacy that leaves upon our thoughts and behaviors; and it tells us how the world works independent of ideology or prejudice.
+Science explains forces that were once dark and mysterious; it reveals the vast immensity, history, and future of the cosmos; it explains our evolutionary origins and the legacy that leaves upon our thoughts and behaviors, and it tells us how the world works independently of ideology or prejudice.
 And applied science is technology, which gives us the power to overcome limitations and make a better future.
 If you want to see miracles, don’t go to Lourdes, look inside your cell phone.

 Ethical values do not depend on religion, as can easily be demonstrated, and the idea that people can’t be moral without religion is false, no matter how many think otherwise.
-Instead ethical values and behaviors arose in our evolutionary history, where they may also find their justification.
-Yes, some moral-like behaviors sometimes favored by evolution have also been prescribed by religion— cooperation and altruism come to mind—but the justification of these values is biological and social, not supernatural.
-We are moral because, for the most part, it’s in our self-interest—we all do better, if we all cooperate.
-And everyone can endorse values that aid our survival and flourishing—even our godlike descendents.
+Instead, ethical values and behaviors arose in our evolutionary history, where they may also find their justification.
+Yes, some moral-like behaviors sometimes favored by evolution have also been prescribed by religion—cooperation and altruism come to mind—but the justification of these values is biological and social, not supernatural.
+We are moral to the extent that we are because, for the most part, it’s in our self-interest—we all do better if we all cooperate.
+And everyone can endorse values that aid our survival and flourishing—even our godlike descendants.